netobserv/netobserv.github.io/content/posts/2025-02-26-whats_new_1_8/index.md

 This release is unusual in that there are just two items I will cover in the GA category.
 They are packet translation and eBPF resource reduction.
 The rest are the upcoming features that fall into the Developer Preview and Technology Preview categories.

 There were also significant changes in the Network Observability CLI, a kubectl plug-in that lets you use Network Observability from the command line, separate from the operator.
-I've talked about this in the past, but it's gotten a lot bigger, so you can now read all about it in [Network Observability On Demand 1.8 Update](https://netobserv.io/posts/network-observability-on-demand-1-8-update/).
+I've talked about this in the past, but it has grown with many great new features, so you can now read all about it in [Network Observability On Demand 1.8 Update](https://netobserv.io/posts/network-observability-on-demand-1-8-update/).

 ### Packet Translation

 When a client accesses a pod through its Kubernetes service, it does a reverse proxy to the server running on a pod.
-In OpenShift web console, go to **Observe > Network Traffic, Traffic flows** tab.
+In the OpenShift web console, go to **Observe > Network Traffic, Traffic flows** tab.
 The table shows two separate flows, one from the client to the service and another from the client to the pod.
 This makes tracing the flow fairly difficult.
 Figure 1 shows an Nginx server accessing another Nginx server on a different namespace.

 ![Flows table without Packet Translation](flows-before_xlate.png)<br>
 Figure 1: Flows table without Packet Translation